1. Be Careful and Consistent in Your Business Communications

-5. Protect Your Files
+5. Protecting Your Business Files

 You must have a system to protect your files.
 Today every business is online practically so you have to keep a way of backing up your files such as hard drives and also online storage.
 You may want to keep a print and hard copy of files in a different secure location.
 Think about other aspects you may need to have such as a generator or extra phones or alternative work sites.
 Planning ahead for any emergency or disaster will help keep your business safe and proactive.